JuanPinzon15/JuanPinzon.github.io/README.md

 # Juan Pinzon — Portfolio

-> **Note:** This is an early-stage portfolio that will continue to grow throughout my studies and career.

 Hi!
 I'm **Juan Pinzon**, a Computer Science student at York University.
 This repository contains samples of my technical work, coursework, and projects.

 ---